Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 |----
 {: rules="groups"}

-<div id="crafting-not-available-explanation">*The crafting of this item/block is not available, but you find it in Creative Mode or by using this method in Survival Mode: "Portal Informations UI" --> "Settings" --> "Options for custom map-makers" --> "Get Aperture Lab equipment".</div>
+<div id="crafting-not-available-explanation">*This item/block doesn't have a crafting recipe but you can get it in Creative Mode or by using this method in Survival Mode: "Portal Informations UI" --> "Settings" --> "Options for custom map-makers" --> "Get Aperture Lab equipment".</div>

 ---